vlall/Swift-Brain/README.md

 #Swift Brain
-The first neural networking and machine learning library written in Swift.
+The first neural network / machine learning library written in Swift.
 This is a project for AI algorithms in Swift for iOS and OS X development.
 This project includes algorithms focused on Bayes theorem, neural networks, SVMs, Matrices, etc..
 Feel free to contribute.

+*Examples coming soon.*

 ###Ongoing Development
   Tools: